-All sophomores who are eligible for admission to Northville Public Schools may choose to apply to the International Baccalaureate Diploma Program during their sophomore year, prior to the general registration period.
-With this schedule in mind, for the spring of 2018, the following dates have been set aside for information and inquiry meetings:
+All current Northville High School sophomores (grade 10) interested in admission to International Baccalaureate Diploma Program will apply during the spring of their sophomore year, prior to the close of the general registration period.
+With this schedule in mind, for the spring of 2019, the following dates have been set aside for information and inquiry meetings:

-- March 4, 2018 - NHS IB DP Application Due date (plan to review early the following week)
+Feb 28, 2019 - NHS IB DP Application Due date (committee plans to review apps early the following week)

 The IB program is a system that promotes preparation for college readiness, inquiry based learning and real world connections.
 All ninth and tenth graders will participate in MYP and eleventh and twelfth graders can enroll in single DP level courses or enroll for the full diploma status.